excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 installing this SSL certificate on the web server is out of scope of this tutorial.
 But have no fear, just fire up your favorite browser and enter

-'ubuntu install ssl certificate'.
+'ubuntu install ssl certificate'

+.
 Cheers! 🍻